tensorflow/tfjs-data/README.md

         }
       }
     });
-  // Number of features is the number of column names minus the label column. const numOfFeatures = (await csvDataset.columnNames()).length - 1;
+  // Number of features is the number of column names minus one for the label
+  // column.
+  const numOfFeatures = (await csvDataset.columnNames()).length - 1;

-  const flattenedDataset =
+  // Prepare the Dataset for training. const flattenedDataset =
     csvDataset
     .map(([rawFeatures, rawLabel]) =>
+      // Convert rows from object form (keyed by column name) to array form.
       [Object.values(rawFeatures), Object.values(rawLabel)])
     .batch(10);

+  // Define the model.
   const model = tf.sequential();
   model.add(tf.layers.dense({
     inputShape: [numOfFeatures],